Pesher: Historic individuals

 Wicked Priest: The Wicked Priest is the Teacher of Righteousness's main opponent, who also sought to kill the Teacher of Righteousness.
-The identity of the Wicked Priest is more clear than that of the Teacher of Righteousness, with scholars suggesting that he was a Hasmonean high priest such as Jonathan Apphus and Alexander Jannaeus.
+The identity of the Wicked Priest is more clear than that of the Teacher of Righteousness, with scholars suggesting that he was a Hasmonean high priest such as Jonathan Apphus or Alexander Jannaeus.
 The Wicked Priest is referenced the most in the Commentary on Habukkuk, which states that the Wicked Priest was originally reliable, but once he became ruler he forsook God for riches and rebelled against God and committed abhorrent deeds.
-In the Commentary on the Psalms, the Wicked Priest sought to kill the Teacher of Righteousness for sending a law to him, some scholars have suggested that this law was 4QMMT.
+In the Commentary on the Psalms, the Wicked Priest sought to kill the Teacher of Righteousness for sending a law to him; some scholars have suggested that this law was 4QMMT.
 If the Wicked Priest was in fact Jonathan, then he met his own end in 142 BCE at the hands of Diodotus Tryphon, which would match well with the Habakkuk Commentary that comments on the terrible end met by the Wicked Priest.

-Man of Mockery: The Teacher of Righteousness also had opponents in relation to the interpretation of scripture and the law who grew out of the Qumran communities own ranks.
-The Man of Mockery is one such individual who rejected the Teacher of Righteousness's claims and therefore withdrew himself from the group, and took some followers with him, who were then referred to as the Men of Mockery.
+Man of Mockery: The Teacher of Righteousness also had opponents with regard to interpretation of scripture and the law who grew out of the Qumran community's own ranks.
+The Man of Mockery is one such individual who rejected the Teacher of Righteousness's claims, withdrew himself from the group, and took some followers with him.
+These were then referred to as the Men of Mockery.

 The Man of Lie: The Teacher of Righteousness's opponent was also called the Man of Lie.
-This individual, according to the Pesharim on Psalms, is prophesied in scripture, and was indeed successful in leading people astray.
+According to the Pesher on Psalms, this individual is prophesied in scripture and was indeed successful in leading people astray.

-Kittim: A group called the Kittim is mentioned in several Pesher including: Apocalypse of Weeks, Pesher on Isaiah, Pesher Habakkuk, and Pesher Nahum.
+Kittim: A group called the Kittim is mentioned in several Pesharim, including Apocalypse of Weeks, Pesher on Isaiah, Pesher Habakkuk, and Pesher Nahum.
 The Kittim are usually identified as the Romans.
-The Kittim are portrayed as Gentiles, who will play a role in the great wars of the end times.
+The Kittim are portrayed as Gentiles who will play a role in the great wars of the end times.